 Our commitments to seek, find, and support every individual who through no fault of their own, are disadvantaged by virtue of their military service remains as strong as ever.
 We are fortunate to have highly dedicated and professional volunteers who take great care to put the needs of our veteran Community in Bristol and South Gloucestershire at the forefront of their work.

 We have been providing support services to the military veteran community in South Gloucestershire and Bristol since Feb.
 2011 with initial funding support from FLOGIC LTD. As the demand on our services grew, we became an independent organisation and registered as a Community Interest Company in May 2018.
-Founded by Veteran and Cllr.
+Founded by Veteran Cllr.
 Franklin Owusu-Antwi, formar Deputy Mayor of Bradley Stoke Town, the ASSISTPLUS project was launched by a team from Stoke Gifford Branch of The Royal British Legion on 05th September 2018.
 We continue to have tremendous support from our key founding stakeholders including: Bradley Stoke Town Council, Mayor of Bradley Stoke Town (Cllr.
 Andy Ward 2018/19), The Royal British Legion-Stoke Gifford Branch, Filton & Bradley Stoke Constituency MP, and Bradley Stoke Journal.

 VETERANS ADVISORY SERVICE HUB - VASH

 The VASH is our drop-in centre initiative, which has been established to offer a supportive and informal place for members of the veteran community to access, better understand and navigate all local services as well as support them during their transition on leaving the services.